 Fox: I had a double incision top surgery with free nipple grafts.
 This means any breast tissue was removed and my nipples were resized and repositioned.
 This left two long scars running horizontally on my chest.
 I've had tattoos to cover part of the scars

 That was about five years ago, but I knew I wanted top surgery a long time before that.
-For much of my life I walked the line of gender.
+For much of my life, I walked the line of gender.
 This feeling of having the wrong body mapping, despite years of soul searching, was growing more and more intense.
-I started exploring my gender presentation through "drag kinging".
-I began packing – with a sock or a cock – binding my chest, and had facial hair – my own hair cut into bits of stubble and glued on my face with spirit gum.
+I started exploring my gender presentation through "drag kinging."
+I began packing—with a sock or a cock—binding my chest, and had facial hair—my own hair cut into bits of stubble and glued to my face with spirit gum.
 After attending events as Fox L’amore, I didn't want to take my costume off.

-I began experiencing panic attacks and knew I needed to drum up the courage to tell someone, who would listen, that I was trans.
-By coming out, I felt like I was betraying woman-hood.
-I had – and still have – a lot of trouble with toxic masculinity and the way men treat women, so it was difficult taking the steps to become more masculine.
+I began experiencing panic attacks and knew I needed to drum up the courage to tell someone.
+I had to tell someone who would listen that I was trans.
+By coming out, I felt like I was betraying my womanhood.
+I had—and still have—a lot of trouble with toxic masculinity and the way men treat women, so it was difficult taking the steps to become more masculine.
 I was getting older and was worried I’d missed the boat.
 It felt like a do or die situation.
-I had worried I’d go through all this effort changing my name, taking hormones and having surgeries and still feel uncomfortable in my own skin.
+I had worried I’d gone through all of this effort changing my name, taking hormones, and having surgeries and would still feel uncomfortable in my own skin.

-After I recovered I felt like I had a new lease of life.
+After I recovered, I felt like I had a new lease on life.
 Just to be able to pull a T-shirt on every single day feels amazing.
-I know that's just an everyday thing for most – but, for me, I just love it and that I don't have to wear a restricting binder anymore.
+I know that's just an everyday thing for most, but I just love that I don't have to wear a restricting binder anymore.
 I had perfectly wonderful breasts, but they weren’t mine.
 They made me feel very dysphoric and bad about myself.

 Going under the knife is obviously a huge deal, but I’ve never once regretted having that surgery because it really makes me who I am.
-When I look in the mirror I can recognise myself, instead of covering up my chest and imagining what I would be like without it.
-It's been massively life changing and has given me the best quality of life for day-to-day reasons.
-I’ve learnt to appreciate my scars more and more.
+When I look in the mirror, I can recognize myself instead of covering up my chest and imagining what I would be like without it.
+It's been massively life-changing and has given me the best quality of life for day-to-day reasons.
+I’ve learned to appreciate my scars more and more.
 I know that my body will never conform to society's standards, but I no longer care.
 I’m happy and comfortable in my skin for the first time in my life.